meghapsimatrix/wildmeta/README.md

 likely correlated (e.g., because the same participants provide multiple outcome scores).
-The increasingly popular method to handle such dependence, robust variance estimation (RVE), results in inflated Type 1 error rate when the number of studies is small (Tipton, 2015).
+The increasingly popular method to handle such dependence, robust variance estimation (RVE), results in inflated Type 1 error rate when the number of studies is small (Hedges, Tipton & Johnson, 2010; Tipton, 2015).
 Tipton (2015) and Tipton and Pustejovsky (2015) have recommended CR2 type correction to RVE with Satterthwaite degrees of freedom.
 Tipton (2015) and Tipton and Pustejovsky (2015) showed that the CR2 correction controls Type 1 error rate adequately even when the number of studies is small.

 Through simulations that I ran for my dissertation, I showed the the CR2 test with Satterthwaite degrees of freedom can be conservative.
 I